RaphiMC/NetMinecraft/README.md

 ## Releases
 ### Gradle/Maven
-To use ClassTransform with Gradle/Maven you can use this [maven server](https://maven.lenni0451.net/#/releases/net/raphimc/netminecraft/) or [Jitpack](https://jitpack.io/#RaphiMC/NetMinecraft).
+To use NetMinecraft with Gradle/Maven you can use this [maven server](https://maven.lenni0451.net/#/releases/net/raphimc/netminecraft/) or [Jitpack](https://jitpack.io/#RaphiMC/NetMinecraft).
 You can also find instructions how to implement it into your build script there.

 ### Jar File